cyl2chan/book-app-v2.2/README.md

 # book-app-v2

+updates: In the blog page, users now can add and delete comment under each entry.

 __Language and Skills__: Python, Javascript, CSS, HTML, Flask, MongoDB

 Click the link under "About" on the right hand side of the screen to see my app.